 So, it’s confirmed – I’m not a vampire with super fast healing abilities.
 If I was, then I wouldn’t be sitting in my apartment with bandages and takeout containers everywhere.
 The second part doesn’t suck as much though.

 To fill you all in, I am not a professional dirt biker, if there was ever any question.
-I was in San Francisco for a long weekend and decided to go take the dirt bikes for a ride (awkward dirt bike pose below), (location picture below, trails, eek).
+I was in San Francisco for a long weekend and decided to go take the dirt bikes for a ride (awkward dirt bike pose below), (location picture below, trails going up that mountain, eek).

 We planned on staying the night and roasting marshmallows by the campfire and most likely sipping beer or the wine we’d just picked up in Sonoma.
 Little did we know that we’d be heading to the hospital before the first ride ended.
 Large blood puddles and wounds blurred for your viewing pleasure.